12 min read

 Transaction fees that compound over time.
 On Podia’s free plan, every sale loses 5% to the platform before payment processor fees even hit.
 On a $97 course, that’s $4.85 gone per sale.
 Sell 100 courses a month and you’re handing over $485.
 That’s not a small number.

 Customization ceilings.
-You can change colors and add your logo, but Podia’s storefront isn’t yours.
+You can change colors and upload your logo, but Podia’s storefront isn’t yours.
 You’re renting real estate on their platform.
-If they change pricing, features, or shut down a feature set you depend on, you have no control.
+If they change pricing or sunset a feature you depend on, you have no recourse.

 The “all-in-one” promise that isn’t quite all-in-one.
-Most serious creators still end up layering on ConvertKit for email, Zoom for live sessions, or Slack for community.
+Most serious creators still end up adding ConvertKit for email or Slack for community discussion.
 At that point, Podia’s simplicity argument starts to fall apart.

 None of this means Podia is bad.
 For a creator just starting out who wants zero technical overhead, it gets the job done.
 But once you’re generating consistent revenue, the math changes.